Cellphone surveillance: Stingray devices

 StingRay devices are a technology that mimics a cellphone tower, causing nearby cellphones to connect and pass data through them instead of legitimate towers.
 This process is invisible to the end-user and allows the device operator full access to any communicated data.
+They are also capable of capturing information from phones of bystanders.
 This technology is a form of man-in-the-middle attack.

 StingRays are used by law enforcement agencies to track people's movements, and intercept and record conversations, names, phone numbers and text messages from mobile phones.
 Their use entails the monitoring and collection of data from all mobile phones within a target area.
 Law enforcement agencies in Northern California that have purchased StingRay devices include the Oakland Police Department, San Francisco Police Department, Sacramento County Sheriff's Department, San Jose Police Department and Fremont Police Department.
 The Fremont Police Department's use of a StingRay device is in a partnership with the Oakland Police Department and Alameda County District Attorney's Office.

-End-to-end encryption such as Signal protects traffic against StingRay devices via cryptographic strategies.
+End-to-end encryption such as Signal protects message and call traffic against StingRay devices using cryptographic strategies.

+Dirtbox (DRT box)

+Dirtbox is a technology similar to Stingrays that are usually mounted on aerial vehicles that can mimic cell sites and also jam signals.
+The device uses an IMSI-catcher and is claimed to be able to bypass cryptographic encryption by getting IMSI numbers and ESNs (electronic serial numbers).